maidsafe/rfcs/proposed/0008 MPID Messaging.md

 }
 ```

 The `sender` and `recipient` fields are hopefully self-explanatory.
-However, the only purpose they are being put into MpidHeader is to increase the randomness of the message name to be calculated so conflicts having a much lower chance to happen.
+However, the only purpose for them existing in the `MpidHeader` is to increase the randomness of the derived message name so conflicts have a much lower chance of happening.

 The `index` and `parent_index` are intended to allow threading or sequencing of messages, while `subject` allows passing arbitrary data (e.g. a subject line).